mesosphere/kubeaddons-kommander/README.md

 Kommander currently is supported in three different versions, which are reporesented by their respective branches:

-- 1.2 living on `stable` branch
+- 1.2 being developed on `master` branch
 - 1.1 living on `stable-1.1.x` branch
 - 1.0 living on `stable-1.0.x` branch
-- `master` branch has new in development versions

 # Creating a PR against this repo